Skip to main content

 What Does Scoliosis Look Like?

 How do you know if you have scoliosis if you haven't been to a doctor and no one's checked your back?
-Well there are other things to look for.
+Well, there are other things to look for.
 If your shoulders are uneven or your hips are uneven, like one is higher than the other, if you are bending over and somebody says, "Wow what's that hump on your back on the left side?"
 That could be a sign that your spine is crooked.
-If one or both of your shoulder blades are sticking out, not just because you're skinny, but they are actually like sticking out like wings, if you have a slight lean to one side but it's only from the waist up, or if you're having a lot of mid to upper back pain.
+If one or both of your shoulder blades are sticking out, not just because you're skinny, but they are actually sticking out like wings, if you have a slight lean to one side but it's only from the waist up, or if you're having a lot of mid to upper back pain.

 Next Steps After Diagnosis

 So if we do pick up scoliosis on the physical exam, what do we do about it?
-Well the first thing we're going to do is an X-ray.
+Well, the first thing we're going to do is an X-ray.
 If your child's x-ray shows that the scoliosis is less than 10 degrees, we just monitor it.
 When we do the x-ray we can actually measure the angle of the curve using something that looks like a protractor like you used in math, and if it's more than 10 degrees but less than 15 we usually just monitor it once a year.
 If it's between 15 and 20 degrees we monitor it every six months.
 If it's more than 20 degrees that's when we get the bone doctors involved, the orthopedic doctors, because if it's that bad then we need to have the orthopedic doctors talk to you about the treatment options.

 Scoliosis Treatment Options